-Initiated back in the year 2005 by the Reserve Bank of India, NEFT in very simple terms is a mode of one to one payment.
-NEFT stands for National Electronic Fund Transfer and allows individuals, firms and corporates to send funds to another entity electronically anywhere within the country.
-For you to be able to initiate a NEFT transaction from your bank, your bank needs to be part of the NEFT network.
+NEFT is a mode of one to one payment.
+It stands for National Electronic Fund Transfer and allows individuals, firms and corporates to send funds to another entity electronically anywhere within the country.
+For you to be able to initiate an NEFT transaction from your bank, your bank needs to be part of the NEFT network.
 You can have access to the list of all banks that are part of the NEFT network by visiting the official website of RBI.
-The payment mode has seen immense popularity even since its introduction.
+Let us find out about the NEFT charges, timings, and more.

 If you are at the receiving end of NEFT fund transfer, there are no charges levied on you.
-However, if you are initiating one, you would end up paying certain predefined charges.
+If you are the one initiating an NEFT transaction, you will be required to pay a certain predefined charge.
 The following are the charges or rather caps on charges as defined by the Reserve Bank of India.
 Thus, the actual fees that your banks charge you might differ from the following:

 - Transactions not exceeding Rs.10,000 can have maximum charges of Rs.
 5 (+GST)